 Renewable LPG (rLPG)

-is a renewable fuel made from sustainably-sourced vegetable oils and animal fats, a mix of wastes, residues, and solar/wind power.
+is a renewable fuel made from vegetable oils and animal fats, a mix of wastes, residues, and solar/wind power.

 Renewable LPG (rLPG) has the same properties as conventional LPG and can therefore be delivered, stored and used in exactly the same way as LPG is.

 What is it made from?

 rLPG is created from renewable and waste materials.
 The feedstocks undergo a series of processes to purify their energy content.

 rLPG is identical as a fuel to conventional LPG and is transported and stored in the same tanks and used for the same applications and equipment, making the transition from LPG to rLPG seamless.

 Just like LPG, rLPG can be used in many different sectors, such as domestic, commercial, industrial, agricultural and for transportation.
 Wherever heat, light or power is required.